Tetrahexyldecyl Ascorbate: The Best Vitamin C For Your Skin

 How Long Does It Take For A Vitamin C Serum To Work?

-It takes the skin on average 4-8 weeks to begin demonstrating visible results from a vitamin C treatment.
-This will vary depending on the strength of the vitamin C serum, as well as your age, condition of your skin and root cause of certain skin issues.
-Some forms of uneven skin tone are caused by internal factors and unless those are addressed, topical treatments will have an uphill battle.
 As with most skincare formulas, visible results only get better with time.
 A healthy dose of patience is recommended when starting a new skincare product.
 And remember, don’t give up too quickly, use your vitamin C serum for a minimum of 6-12 months.

 Can I Use Tetrahexyldecyl Ascorbate With Retinol?

-Yes, retinol and vitamin C, including tetrahexyldecyl ascorbate can be used together, without negative side-effects.
+Yes, retinol and vitamin C, including tetrahexyldecyl ascorbate, can be used together without negative side-effects.

 Tetrahexyldecyl Ascorbate: The Bottom Line